 Emergency

-If any of the following are present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergency medical advice via phone to on-call consultant/registrar:
+If liver failure (bilirubin > 100, INR > 2.0) with clinical signs of decompensation is present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergency medical advice via phone to on-call consultant/registrar.

 When public outpatient services are not routinely provided

-• Fatty liver with normal liver function tests and Fibrosis-4 (FIB 4) score below 1.3 (meaning no significant fibrosis evident)
+Fatty liver with normal liver function tests and Fibrosis-4 (FIB 4) score below 1.3 (meaning no significant fibrosis evident),

 Criteria to access public outpatient services